 Amanda Crooks, Senior Head Teacher

 Early childhood education has been my career and passion for the past few decades.
 I have owned my own centre, worked in Kindergartens, baby centres, and taught overseas.
-I love working with the future generation and I’m really looking forward to getting to know all the children and parents at Northcote Point Community Creche.
+I love working with the future generation and I really look forward to getting to know all the children, parents and whanau as Northcote Point Community Creche becomes part of their early learning journey.

 I realised my passion to be with and teach children under 5’s when I volunteered as a parent helper at my children’s kindergarten and childcare centre.
 In January 2012, I decided to study again and began my Graduate Diploma in Teaching (Early Childhood Education) at the University of Auckland.I am a qualified teacher with provisional registration.